-This huge collection of 1940s vintage wallpaper samples show the decade was more colorful than you’d imagine from seeing just black and white photos
+This huge collection of old-fashioned wallpaper styles shows that the decade was more colorful than you’d imagine from seeing just black and white photos!

 About half of the 150+ examples shown below come from the Sears “Color Perfect” wallpaper catalog published in 1940, while the others come from the Ward’s catalog the same year.
 The styles run the gamut — from quaint and whimsical, to elegant and classic, to the heavy and ornamental papers that went out of fashion decades ago.